AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-have-to-explain-my-boundaries.md

 date: 2025-05-31
 description: "A boundary is a statement of self-trust—not an invitation to negotiate."
 thumbnail: /images/posts/boundaries-no-explanation.jpg
+excerpt: "A boundary isn’t rude or cold—it’s a statement of what you’re available for.
+And you don’t owe anyone an emotional essay to justify it."
+tags: [Boundaries, Self-Trust, Emotional Health, Growth]
 ---

 For a long time, I felt like I had to explain my boundaries.